ajalt/clikt/docs/quickstart.md

 ## Printing to Stdout and Stderr

 Why does this example use [`echo`][echo] instead of [`println`][println]?
-Although `println` works, it can cause problems with multi-platform support. `echo` automatically translates line breaks into the line separator for the current platform, so you don't have to worry that some of your users will see mangled output because you didn't test on Windows.
+Although `println` works, it can cause problems with multi-platform support. `echo` uses Mordant to print, so it supports colors and detects the current terminal to make sure that colors work on the current system.
 You can also pass `err=true` to `echo` to print to stderr instead of stdout.

 Additionally, if you use Clikt's [testing utilities][test], output sent to `echo` will be captured for testing, but output sent to `println` will not.